-Tunapeño poppers are a deliciously ingenious cross between a tuna melt and a jalapeño popper!
-Inspired by Linda Ronstadt’s recipe from the Sonoran borderlands.
+Tunapeño poppers are a deliciously ingenious cross between a tuna melt and a jalapeño popper, inspired by Linda Ronstadt’s recipe from the Sonoran borderlands.

-Some of you might not realize that I have a deep connection with the cuisine of the Southwest.
-My family lived there for many years and I still have family scattered all over Arizona from Sedona to Tucson.
-This Tunapeño poppers recipe is inspired by Linda Ronstadt, who I happened to hear interviewed on The Bittman Project podcast.
-Mark asked Linda what she had for dinner the previous night and her answer was…tunapeños!
-She actually includes a recipe for these unusual stuffed peppers in her memoir of the Sonoran borderlands Feels Like Home.
-I was immediately intriqued because I adore tuna and japapeños.
+This Tunapeño Poppers recipe was inspired by Linda Ronstadt, whom I recently heard interviewed on The Bittman Project podcast.
+Mark asked Linda what she’d had for dinner the night before, and her answer was… tunapeños!
+She even includes a recipe for these unusual stuffed peppers in her memoir of the Sonoran borderlands, Feels Like Home.
+I was immediately intrigued because I adore tuna and jalapeños ~ a match I’d never thought to put together.

-- jalapeño peppers
+- Jalapeño peppers

-- tuna salad
+- Tuna salad

 step 1. make your tuna salad